amyxzhang/wikum/README.md

 ## Contribute

-Feel free to dive in!
+Before you get started, please review our [contributor guidelines](/CONTRIBUTING.md), after that feel free to dive in!
 [Open an issue](https://github.com/amyxzhang/wikum/issues/new) or submit PRs.